mailchimp/content-style-guide/CONTRIBUTING.md

 # Contributing

-Thanks for helping us improve the MailChimp Style Guide.
+Thanks for helping us improve the MailChimp Content Style Guide.

 ## Ways to Contribute